 In my previous role at the Coase-Sandor Institute for Law and Economics, I contributed to a variety of research projects.
 One of my main roles was using the expertise that I gained in graduate school to help faculty identify, create, and manage big data sets.
 I worked with Dean Thomas Miles on several projects related to criminal justice.
 I also spent some time as a consultant for the Federal Criminal Justice Clinic and the Mandel Legal Aid Clinic at the University of Chicago Law School, where I offered economic analysis on several pending cases.

-My research focuses on the public income tax records from 1923 and 1924 that resulted from the Revenue Act of 1924.
+My dissertation focused on the public income tax records from 1923 and 1924 that resulted from the Revenue Act of 1924.
 The Revenue Act of 1924 made US federal income tax information public for two years.
 I collected newspaper records to create a sample of high-income taxpayers in these two years.
 I match them to 1920 and 1930 census records to determine occupation, age, and marital status, and other facts.
-I use the different tax rates in 1923 and 1924 to estimate the elasticity of taxable income (ETI) with respect to the marginal net-of-tax rate.
+I used the different tax rates in 1923 and 1924 to estimate the elasticity of taxable income (ETI) with respect to the marginal net-of-tax rate.